 Ask any executive at a large theme park about keeping visitors happy, and they'll tell you that queueing remains a top issue.
-In fact, in his keynote presentation during the 2017 IAAPA Attractions Expo, Merlin Entertainments CEO Nick Varney confirmed that queueing is still the number one guest complaint.
+In fact, Merlin Entertainments CEO Nick Varney confirmed during his presentation at IAAPA Expo that queueing is still the number one guest complaint.

 As you might imagine, such an obvious pain point has attracted a wide range of solutions that have come to market over the years, all promising to greatly reduce, or even completely eliminate, queueing from the theme park experience.

 However, none of these systems are perfect yet, and the realities of limited ride capacities and large seasonal crowds make the prospect of a truly queueless experience unlikely.

 Even if queueing could be completely eliminated, it's a matter of debate within the industry whether that would be desirable.
 Would it kill the anticipation of each experience?
 Would it affect spending habits?
 Would it shorten multi-day visits?

 With queueing here to stay, parks must look at ways to minimise the negative impact that they have — but what can be done?

 It turns out that if you want to make queueing as pain-free as possible, it's all about managing expectations.

 Anyone who's been to a theme park on a busy summer's day knows that there's nothing more frustrating than being told a ride has a 20-minute wait, only to still be waiting in line an hour later.

 This happens because measuring wait times in real time and reporting them reliably to guests is quite an involved process.
 Many parks have little or no technology to assist them in doing this, and the end result is frustrated guests.
 Recording accurate queue times isn't only important for guests either — it's crucial information for park operations teams, too.
 Without reliable data, it's impossible to understand ride demand patterns over time and to make sound operational decisions.